gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### C/C++ incremental build improvements

-C/C++ compilation now takes system headers and the compiler vendor and version into account, making it safer to use those tasks with incremental build and [experimental native caching](userguide/build_cache.html#sec:task_output_caching_native_tasks).
+C/C++ compilation now takes system headers, and the compiler vendor and version into account, making it safer to use those tasks with incremental build and [experimental native caching](userguide/build_cache.html#sec:task_output_caching_native_tasks).

 Before Gradle 4.4 changing the compiler did not make the compilation task out of date, even though different compilers may produce different outputs.

-Changing system headers were not detected, either, so updating a system library would not have caused recompilation.
+Changing system headers were not detected either, so updating a system library would not have caused recompilation.

 ### Improved Play 2.6 support